About this course:

-- Evaluate with full diagnostic workup if cognitive impairment detected.
+- STEP 3: Evaluate with full diagnostic workup if cognitive impairment detected.

-- Refer to community resources and clinical trials, depending on the diagnosis.
+- STEP 4: Refer to community resources and clinical trials, depending on the diagnosis.

 Their recommendations were that PCPs routinely ask patients about any cognitive changes, and formally screen/assess any patients who express concern, whose family/friends express concern, or who exhibit signs/symptoms of cognitive impairment during the visit.
 If the screen is positive, the patient should be fully evaluated or referred to an outside provider for evaluation (GSA, 2015).